-The Board of Directors, together with the Audit Committee, the Risk Management Committee, the Nominating and Corporate Governance Committee, and the Compensation and Benefits Committee coordinate with each other to provide enterprise-wide oversight of our management and handling of risk.
-These committees report regularly to the full Board of Directors on risk-related matters and reputational risks.
-In addition, at meetings of the Board of Directors and its committees, directors receive regular updates and reports from management regarding risk management practices, including credit quality, financial reporting, technology, internal controls, compliance, legal matters and asset liability and liquidity management, among others.
+The Board of Directors, together with the Audit Committee, the Risk Management Committee, the Nominating and Corporate Governance Committee and the Compensation and Benefits Committee coordinate with each other to provide enterprise-wide oversight of our management and handling of risk.
+These committees report regularly to the full Board of Directors on risk-related matters and provide the Board of Directors with insight about our management of strategic, credit, interest rate, liquidity, compliance, operational and reputational risks.
+In addition, at meetings of the Board of Directors and its committees, directors receive regular updates and reports from management regarding risk management practices, including credit quality, financial reporting, technology, internal controls, compliance, legal matters and asset liability and liquidity management, among other topics.
 Furthermore, current risk management issues are discussed regularly with the Board of Directors and its committees.

-The Risk Management Committee consists of seven directors, of which six are independent directors, as follows: Ms. Civil (Chair), Ms. Ames, Mr. Dietrich, Mr. Kowalczyk, Mr. Salanger, Mr. Watt and Mr. Webb.
-Ms. Hoeller was added to the Committee upon her appointment to the Board in January 2022.
+The Risk Management Committee consists of seven directors, of which six are independent directors, as follows: Mr. Salanger (Chair), Ms. Ames, Mr. Dietrich, Mr. Kowalczyk, Mr. Seifter, Mr. Watt and Mr. Webb.
 The primary purpose of the Risk Management Committee is to assist the Board of Directors in:

-Overseeing the Company's risk management activities and the effectiveness of the Company's enterprise risk management ("ERM") framework;
+• Overseeing the Company's risk management activities and the effectiveness of the Company's enterprise risk management ("ERM") framework;

-- Overseeing management's policies and procedures to identify, measure, monitor and control operational, compliance, regulatory, legal, strategic and reputational risks that confront the Company; - Establishing and aligning risk appetite with strategic objectives and strategic planning; and - Overseeing the performance of the Company's Risk Management Division personnel.
+- Overseeing management's policies and procedures to identify, measure, monitor and control operational, compliance, regulatory, legal, strategic and reputational risks that confront the Company; - · Establishing and aligning risk appetite with strategic objectives and strategic planning; and - · Overseeing the performance of the Company's Risk Management Division personnel.